 A. Electoral Process: 12 / 12

 The federal government consists of the prime minister, the cabinet, and the unicameral National Assembly.
-A governor-general represents Queen Elizabeth II as ceremonial head of state.
-Elected National Assembly representatives—8 from Saint Kitts and 3 from Nevis—serve five-year terms.
-In addition, the governor-general appoints 3 senators, plus the attorney general who is also a senator, under the advice of the prime minister and the leader of the opposition.
+A governor general represents the British Monarch as ceremonial head of state.
+Elected National Assembly representatives—eight from Saint Kitts and three from Nevis—serve five-year terms.
+In addition, the governor general appoints three senators and the attorney general, who is also a senator, with advice from the prime minister and the leader of the opposition.

-The January 2010 parliamentary elections were deemed generally free and fair.
+The 2010 parliamentary elections were deemed generally free and fair.
 Denzil Douglas of the ruling SKNLP won a fourth term as prime minister.
-The SKNLP won 6 seats, and the opposition People’s Action Movement (PAM) won two seats as representatives from Saint Kitts.
-For the Nevis seats, the pro-independence CCM and the Nevis Reformation Party (NRP) retained 2 and 1 seat, respectively.
+The SKNLP captured six seats, and the opposition People’s Action Movement (PAM) won two seats as representatives from Saint Kitts.
+For the Nevis seats, the pro-independence Concerned Citizens’ Movement (CCM) and the Nevis Reformation Party (NRP) retained two seats and one seat, respectively.

-The Nevis Island Assembly is composed of 5 elected and 3 appointed members.
-The local government provides its own services, with the exception of police and foreign relations.
+The Nevis Island Assembly is composed of five elected and three appointed members.
+Local authorities are responsible for most governance matters with the exception of police services and foreign relations.
 The constitution grants Nevis the option to secede.
-In March 2012, the High Court declared the 2011 election results for one of the assembly seats to be null and void, and the assembly was dissolved in November 2012 in preparation for new general elections, which were held on January 22.
-The CARICOM Election Observer Mission reported that the 2013 elections were peaceful and fair.
-The opposition CCM captured 3 of the 5 seats, defeating the NRP to become the majority party.
+The most recent Nevis Island Assembly elections were held in 2013 and were declared were peaceful and fair by international observers.
+The opposition CCM captured three of the five seats, defeating the NRP to become the majority party.

 B. Political Pluralism and Participation: 16 / 16

-In general, people have the right to organize in different political parties and to form and operate new parties.
+People have the right to organize in different political parties and to form and operate new parties.
 The SKNLP and the PAM dominate politics.
-On June 17, former ministers Timothy Harris and Sam Condor launched the People’s Labour Party, aligned with the opposition.
+In 2013, former SKNLP ministers Timothy Harris and Sam Condor launched the People’s Labour Party (PLP), aligned with the opposition.
 The PAM, the PLP, and the CCM are associated as an opposition bloc known as Team Unity.

 Saint Kitts and Nevis has generally implemented its anticorruption laws effectively.
-The government reiterated that freedom of information legislation was a priority in 2013, but a bill had yet to pass at year’s end.
-The Integrity in Public Life Bill was passed in September, though government officials are not required to disclose financial assets.
-A Financial Intelligence Unit investigates financial crimes, but no independent body addresses allegations of governmental corruption.
-In November, the new premier of the Nevis Island Assembly accused the previous administration of misappropriating public funds; an investigation was ongoing at year’s end.
+The government reiterated that freedom of information legislation was a priority in 2013, but no bill was passed in 2014.
+The Integrity in Public Life Bill was passed in September 2013, but government officials are not required to disclose financial assets.
+The Financial Intelligence Unit investigates financial crimes, but no independent body is specifically empowered to handle allegations of governmental corruption.

 Civil Liberties: 53 / 60